Looking to dip into the property market soon, or to refinance? Savings.com.au has collated some of the lowest home loan rates on the market right now.

 What’s happening with interest rates?

-At the time of writing (August 2020), the official Reserve Bank cash rate is set at 0.25% (it’s lowest ever level), and has been for some months.
+At the time of writing (March 2021), the official Reserve Bank cash rate is set at 0.10% (its lowest ever level ever), and has been for some months.
 It’s also looking unlikely to go higher or lower for some time, with the Reserve Bank indicating it has no appetite for negative interest rates, and there would be no increase to the rate until inflation is between 2-3% and progress towards full employment has been reached.

-This, of course, means home loan rates are at record lows, some of them sub-2% p.a, but also means savings account and term deposit rates are also extremely low.
+This, of course, means home loan rates are at record lows, with many if them now sub-2% p.a, but it also means savings account and term deposit rates are extremely low too.
 Good news for most borrowers, not so much for savers.

 How long will low interest rates remain?